-The Board has established an Audit, Risks and Compliance Committee ('Audit Committee'), which operates under a Charter approved by the Board.
+The role of the Audit, Risk and Compliance Committee ('Audit Committee') currently sits with the board of directors whilst making reference to Charter approved by the Board.
 It is the Board's responsibility to ensure that an effective internal control framework exists within the Company.
 This includes internal controls to deal with both the effectiveness and efficiency of significant business processes, the safeguarding of assets, the maintenance of proper accounting records, and the reliability of financial information as well as non-financial considerations such as the benchmarking of operational key performance indicators.
-The Board has delegated responsibility for establishing and maintaining a framework of internal control and ethical standards to the Audit Committee.
+The Board has not delegated responsibility for establishing and maintaining a framework of internal control and ethical standards to the Audit Committee and instead retains responsibility for these functions.